ibm-cloud-docs/watsonxdata/billing_usage.md

 * Compute cluster: Consists of coordinator and worker nodes that run the query engine.
 Each node consumes a set of resource units per hour (as defined by the {{site.data.keyword.Bluemix_short}}) until the node is paused or deleted.

 * Support services: Consists of supporting services such as metadata storage and access control.
-Metering for support services starts on opening the instance and initiating the Quick Start step, and remains active continuously until the instance is deleted.
+Metering for support services starts when you launch the instance and initiate the Quick Start step, and continue until you delete the instance.

 ## Metering and billing granularity in {{site.data.keyword.lakehouse_short}}